 16Masala y Maíz

 Impeccable flavors are what you’ll get here.
 It’s Mexican-Indian fusion with an affinity for natural wines.
 It oozes trendiness and almost feels more London than CDMX.

 17Molino El Pujol

-It’s a tortilleria by Enrique Olvera where simplicity is the star.
-Try the tamales and enmolada for breakfast, and the avocado taco and elote or esquites for lunch.
+A tortilleria by Enrique Olvera where simplicity is the star.
+Don’t miss the tamales and enmoladas for breakfast and the avocado taco and elote for lunch.

-Old-school ice cream parlor with a variety of tasty flavors – coffee, strawberry, banana, etc. It’s a bit icier than ice cream i’m used to, but it’s super refreshing on a hot day!
+An old-school ice cream parlor with a variety of tasty flavors.
+It’s a bit icier than ice cream from the US, but it’s super refreshing on a hot day.

 It’s arguably the most famous bakery in CDMX and it’s delicious.
 Great breads, sandwiches, and pastries.
 The guava roll is a must-try, but you really can’t go wrong.

 21Pasillo de Humo

 Focusing on Oaxacan cuisine, Pasillo de Humo uses unique ingredients and goes hard on flavor.
 Try the escamoles tostadas and one of their moles – the one with tongue is especially delicious.

 To experience a Mexican bakery in all its glory, pay Pastelería Ideal a visit.
 Grab a tray and choose your goodies.
 There’s tons to choose from – don’t be shy!